-But if you are doing something more challenging, like squat jumps or weighted squats, your muscles might need a little more time to rest and repair.
+But if you are doing something more challenging, like squat jumps, weighted squats or squat thrusters, your muscles might need a little more time to rest and repair.
 Don't skimp on recovery time; your muscles get stronger only when you allow them to repair.

 Recovering correctly means following proper nutrition to replenish your energy stores and repair muscles, getting enough sleep and foam rolling (especially the quads and calves) or stretching to relieve sore, tight muscles, Saint Gerard says.

 Saint Gerard recommends doing "all of the things you would need so your body can be like, 'alright, let's do it again at the same intensity with the same quality,'" she says.

 The American Council on Exercise recommends 48 to 72 hours of recovery between strength and power workouts.
 (You can schedule cardio or other active recovery workouts on those days.)
 If you don't recover fully, you risk losing gains from your workouts — and compromising the integrity of the exercise during your next session.